-Goncalo Machado Borges is a partner who heads the telecoms and media practice group at Morais Leitão.
-He is a member of the firm's European law and competition team and regularly advises companies in the telecommunications sector, both in antitrust, regulatory matters and private enforcement litigation.
+Gonçalo Machado Borges is a partner who heads the telecoms and media practice group at Morais Leitão.
+He is also a member of the firm's European law and competition team and regularly advises electronic communications network operators and unified communications service providers, in antitrust, transactional and regulatory matters and civil and misdemeanour litigation.
 Gonçalo is a member of the Portuguese Bar Association (admitted in 1998) and of the Associação Portuguesa para o Desenvolvimento das Comunicações (the Portuguese Association for the Development of Communications) and recently served as a board member of the Portuguese Competition Lawyers' Association.